So, What is Induction Sealing? And why do I need it?

 An induction seal does a few things very well.

-• It keeps out any contaminants such as moisture, air, and bacteria.
+- It keeps out contaminants such as moisture, air, and bacteria.

-• It reduces the amount of returns and therefore costs of supply, if one container leaks in a shipment, it may result in the whole shipment being rejected at its port.
+- It reduces the number of returns and therefore costs of supply.
+For example, if one container leaks in a shipment, it may result in the whole shipment being rejected at its port.

-• It increases the containers ability not just to keep the product fresher, but also its strength in its ability to hold the product inside its vessel.
+- It increases the ability of the container to keep the product fresher and increases its strength in its ability to hold the product inside its vessel.

 How do I get them?